The Option Value of Contract Duration: Evidence from the U.S. Timber Market: Estimation Results

-\subsubsection{Cutting stage}
+\paragraph{Cutting stage}

 Panel (a) in Table \ref{tb:estimation_results} presents the estimation results of dynamic parameters at the cutting stage.
-The findings suggest that sawmills exhibit lower sensitivity to lumber prices compared to loggers, as evidenced by the parameter $\gamma_s=0.065$ being smaller than $\gamma_l=0.138$.
+The findings suggest that sawmills exhibit lower sensitivity to lumber prices compared to loggers, as evidenced by the parameter \(\gamma_s = 0.038\) being smaller than \(\gamma_l = 0.140\).
 This indicates that loggers are more inclined to increase timber cutting in response to rising prices, whereas sawmills adjust their cutting activity less frequently in response to such price changes.
 The difference is likely due to the fact that loggers, often small businesses, lack sufficient storage capacity for harvested timber, making them more responsive to high lumber prices as an incentive to cut timber.

-Additionally, the estimates indicate that loggers tend to incur higher cutting costs ($c_{1l}=25.06$) compared to manufacturers $(c_{1s}=11.91)$.
+Additionally, the estimates indicate that loggers tend to incur higher cutting costs (\(c_{1l}=25.405\)) compared to manufacturers (\(c_{1s}=7.242\)).
 This disparity can likely be attributed to differences in business size and structure.
 Manufacturers, who integrate logging, delivery, and processing operations, can achieve efficiencies across these stages, thereby reducing overall cutting costs.
 In contrast, loggers—typically smaller, independent businesses—must transport cut timber to their customers' processing facilities, introducing an additional layer of logistical inefficiency.
 This lack of integration adds to their operational costs, exacerbating the cost disparity between loggers and larger manufacturers.
+The curvature terms are also consistent with this pattern but not statistically significant, with \(c_{2l}=0.005\) and \(c_{2s}\approx 0.000\).

 Overall, these findings underline the importance of accounting for bidder heterogeneity when modeling timber auctions.
 Differences in price sensitivity and operational costs play a critical role in shaping bidders’ continuation values, which directly influence bidding strategies in the auction stage.
-These dynamics highlight the distinct strategic considerations faced by loggers and sawmills in both cutting and auction contexts.
+These dynamics highlight the distinct dynamic considerations faced by loggers and sawmills in both cutting and auction contexts.

-\subsubsection{Bidding stage}
+\paragraph{Bidding stage}